- 2018 onwards: Senior Lecturer in Human Geography, Loughborough University

 - 2018 onwards - International Advisory Board, Population, Space and Place

-- 2017 onwards - Co-Chair of Loughborough University’s BAME Staff Network
+- 2017 onwards - Co-Chair of Loughborough University’s BME Staff Network

 - 2016 onwards - Head of the RGS-IBG RACE Working Group’s Teaching and Learning subcommittee

-- 2015 onwards- Module Contributor: Global Challenges in Transport, Oxford Leadership Programme.
-University of Oxford, UK
+- 2015 onwards- Module Contributor: Global Challenges in Transport, Oxford Leadership Programme, University of Oxford

 - 2015 - Member of the Academic Assessor Group for the ESRC-DFID Education and Development Programme Call

 James is investigating the efficacy of sport, art and cultural programmes in promoting and achieving development in relation to poverty alleviation, environmental sustainability, and social justice and inclusion.
 This work is supported by the ESRC-DFID Development Frontiers Research Fund.
-James also worked on a project, funded by the Higher Education Innovation Fund, which examined how philanthropic giving to African universities shapes national and international development agendas.
+He is also working on a project funded by the Higher Education Innovation Fund that examines how philanthropic giving, within African higher education institutions, is shaped by and shapes development agendas.

 James is bringing social and cultural theory into conversation with the migration-development nexus.
-He does so by using human trafficking as a way to examine the tension between development policies and the belief among West African youth that regardless of the risks involved irregular migration is a legitimate way to improve their life chances.
-This research was originally funded by the ESRC, and will inform a monograph on African youth, development and transnational migration to be published by Manchester University Press.
+He does so by using human trafficking as a way to investigate the tension between development policies and the belief among West African youth that regardless of the risks involved irregular migration is a legitimate way to improve their life chances.
+This area of his research was funded by the ESRC, and will inform a monograph on African youth, development and transnational migration to be published by Manchester University Press.

-James is also interested in higher education as a field of inquiry, ranging from policy reforms to the issue of racism in the academy.
-He was recently awarded a British Academy grant to investigate the impact of UK immigration policies on international students.
+He is interested in higher education as a field of inquiry, ranging from policy reforms to the issue of racism in the academy.
+James was awarded a British Academy research grant to investigate the impact of UK immigration policies on international students.
 More specifically, this project examines how migration statistics are produced, made credible, and used by the State to monitor migrant populations.

 James is exploring the relationship between age-related mobility, urbanization processes and development in Africa.
-This strand of his work builds on research conducted as part of the ESRC-DFID Urban Growth and Poverty in Mining Africa (UPIMA) research programme, and the EU-FP7 African Rural-City Connections project (RurbanAfrica), where he collaborated with scholars based in Cameroon, Denmark, France, Ghana, the Netherlands, Rwanda, Tanzania and the UK.
+This strand of his work builds on research conducted as part of the ESRC-DFID Urban Growth and Poverty in Mining Africa (UPIMA) research programme.
+As well as research from the EU-FP7 African Rural-City Connections project (RurbanAfrica), where he collaborated with scholars based in Cameroon, Denmark, France, Ghana, the Netherlands, Rwanda, Tanzania and the UK.
 Policy documents and reports associated with this research can be found here.